ovs-vsctl(8) Open vSwitch Manual ovs-vsctl(8)

 contents change, ovs-vswitchd must be killed and restarted.

-switch.
+virtual switch.

 get-ssl

-Prints the SSL configuration.
+Prints the SSL/TLS configuration.

 del-ssl

-Deletes the current SSL configuration.
+Deletes the current SSL/TLS configuration.

 [--bootstrap] set-ssl private-key certificate ca-cert

-below.
+scribed below.

 CA Certificate Bootstrap

-when ovs-vswitchd starts.
-However, if the ca-cert file does not exist
+exist when ovs-vswitchd starts.
+However, if the ca-cert file does not

-immediately drop the connection and reconnect, and from then on all SSL
+cessful, it will immediately drop the connection and reconnect, and

-connections must be authenticated by a certificate signed by the CA
+from then on all SSL/TLS connections must be authenticated by a cer‐

 This option is only useful if the controller sends its CA certificate